GSA-TTS/identity-site/content/_policy/privacy._en.md

 However, failure to provide complete and accurate information may delay access to the partner agency.
 Login.gov does not make any eligibility or suitability determinations; that is the responsibility of the government websites that use the Login.gov service.

 Other than as specified in this Privacy Policy and our Rules of Use, we will never share your information without your consent.
-Your data is encrypted and the only way to share it with a partner agency is if you, the authorized user, enter your password and explicitly grant consent to share the information.
+Your validated personal data is encrypted and the only way to share it with a partner agency is if you, the authorized user, enter your password and explicitly grant consent to share the information.
+When accessing systems at the IRS, you consent to share data from each attempt you make to assert your identity.
+This data is encrypted in a manner only the IRS can see.

 When you create an account or visit a new partner agency website after you have created your account, you will see the option to consent to share your information with the partner agency.
 You are required to give consent yearly for each agency.

 Remember you can update your personal information, revoke consent, or delete your account entirely at any time through [your account page](https://secure.login.gov/account).

+### **Fraud mitigation - How do we stop bad actors? ### {#fraud}**

+Fraud is someone pretending to be you and attempting to access a partner agency using your Login.gov information.
+Login.gov protects your data from bad actors.
+Our product works with trusted third-party vendors to make sure it is you - and not someone pretending to be you - accessing your account.
+These vendors look for changes and risks in user behavior that might indicate a fraud attempt.

 ### Records - Where can you find more information? ### {#records}